CPHMCollab/StravAwesome/README.md

 #### Retrieve an activity's transition times
 This API endpoint retrieves the transition times of a StravAwesome activity from a ID provided.
 If such an activity doesn't exist, it then attempts to create a StravAwesome activity object from the Strava activity ID provided and then return such transition times.

+A newer version of this function is currently in development, and is viewable in Activity_Test.js
 ##### Usage
 `GET /api/activity/:id/transitions`